Why the Millennium Development Goals Matter to You

 8. Create a global partnership for development

-With fewer than 16 months remaining, the pressure is on for world leaders, researchers, health workers, program coordinators, and others working to promote health, alleviate extreme poverty, and support education in order to achieve these goals.
+With the 2015 deadline fast approaching, the pressure is on to ramp up momentum health, alleviate extreme poverty, and support education in order to achieve these goals.

 Why should this matter to you?